unoplatform/uno.extensions/doc/Learn/Tutorials/Logging/HowTo-InternalLogging.md

 * To increase the verbosity of the events recorded when using the development hosting environment, you can adjust the minimum levels as well as those for the XAML layout.

-* Add a call for `UseLogging` to the `IHostBuilder` chain from above, and conditionally enable the recording of debug events depending on the hosting environment:
+* Conditionally enable the recording of debug events depending on the hosting environment:

     ```csharp
     private IHost Host { get; }